Joint mortgage after separation: what are my rights?

 Can a joint mortgage be paid by one person?

 Yes, a joint mortgage can be paid by one owner only.
 Put simply, lenders won’t care who and how many people chip in to pay back a mortgage loan, as long as someone does.
-The only thing they will state is that both parties are liable for repaying the debt.
+But that doesn’t change the fact that, in the lender’s eyes, liability for repaying the debt lies with both parties.

 A joint mortgage paid by one person is more common than you may think.
 This could be the case of a parent who, for instance, becomes the joint owner of a mortgage to help their children get on the property ladder.
 The mortgage will then most likely be paid by one person only – the parent or the child.

-The same could also happen with couples or spouses.
-The mortgage may be under all names, but it could be that only one of the borrowers – for whatever reason – will cover the repayment costs.
+The same could also happen with a couple or spouses.
+The mortgage may be under both names, but it could be that only one of the borrowers will cover the repayment costs.

 Can a partner opt out of a joint mortgage?

 Yes, this is possible too.
-However, if your partner decides to leave the joint mortgage, it means that you will be the only person liable for the repayment of the mortgage loan.
-In this situation, it is likely that the lender will want to make sure that you are able to afford the repayments before they approve this.
+However, if one person decides to leave the joint mortgage, it means that the other person will be the solely liable for the repayment of the mortgage loan.
+In this situation, it is likely that the lender will want to check that you are able to afford the repayments before they approve the change.

-The remaining mortgage owner will need to go through all the affordability and eligibility checks again.
+The person remaining on the mortgage agreement will need to go through all the affordability and eligibility checks again.
 Bear in mind that some of the criteria might have changed since the last checks.
 So there is a chance that you may find it more challenging to qualify for the mortgage as a sole borrower.

 What happens to a joint mortgage if I separate from my partner?

-Dealing with joint finances when you’re going through a separation or divorce can feel overwhelming and stressful.
-When you separate from your partner and have a joint mortgage, you are both liable for the mortgage until it has been paid off in full.
+Dealing with joint finances when you’re going through a separation or divorce can feel overwhelming and stressful, but it is important to know that if you separate from your partner and have a joint mortgage, you are both liable for the mortgage until it has been paid off in full.
 Bear in mind that this is regardless of whether you still live in the property or not.

-You will need to make sure you keep up with any repayments you are legally obliged to make.
+You will need to make sure you keep up with any repayments that you are legally obliged to make.
 If you fall behind on mortgage payments, this will negatively impact your credit score and that of your ex-partner.
+In the worst case scenario you could lose your home.

-What are my options for a joint mortgage during a separation?
+What are my options if I have a joint mortgage and plan to separate?

-If you have a joint mortgage and you’re going through a separation, there will typically be a number of different options to consider.
+If you have a joint mortgage and you’re going through a separation, there are a number of different options to consider.
 These include:

-Buy out your ex-partner: You or your ex-partner could choose to buy the other person out of the mortgage.
+Buy out your ex-partner: One person could choose to buy the other person out of the mortgage.
 However, you will need the money or the ability to borrow the cash to do so.
-You’ll need to prove to the mortgage lenders you can afford the repayments on your own
+You’ll need to prove to the mortgage lender that you can afford the repayments on your own.

-Stake in the property: You could transfer a part of the home’s property.
-This way, one of you would own most of the property, but the other would still retain a stake in the home.
-This means the other person would be entitled to a percentage of the value when the property is sold in the future
+Stake in the property: You could transfer a share of the home so that one person owns the majority, while the other keeps a smaller stake.
+This means the other person would be entitled to an agreed percentage of the value when the property is sold in the future.

-Pay off the mortgage: If you’ve nearly paid off your mortgage and your divorce/separation is amicable, it may be best for you both to continue paying off the mortgage until it’s paid off completely.
-That way, you’ll be able to sell the home and split the proceeds afterwards
+Pay off the mortgage: If you’ve nearly paid off the mortgage and your divorce/separation is amicable, you could both to continue to pay the mortgage until it’s fully repaid.
+That way, you’ll be able to sell the home and split the proceeds afterwards.

 Can I stop paying the mortgage after separation?